Myki is an authenticator that securely stores your 2FA tokens and automatically fills them in your browser when you need to login.

 There are different procedures for enabling 2FA, but it generally involves going into the settings page of the website and enabling it from there.
 This website (twofactorauth.org) contains a list of all services that support 2FA with a link to the setup steps.
 In order to add your 2FA secrets into Myki, select the authenticator app option on the website and, in the Myki app, click on the account you would like to add 2FA to —> Settings —> Setup 2FA the scan the QR code displayed on the website.

-Myki has a unique architecture that trades cloud storage and a master password for a decentralized P2P encrypted model, which means that passwords are stored on your smartphone and backups are made to extensions you are paired to.
+Myki has a unique architecture that trades cloud storage and a master password for a decentralized P2P encrypted model, which means that passwords are stored on your Myki-enabled device and backups are automatically made on all of these devices.
 It is because of this very architecture that Myki can securely store your 2FA secrets alongside your passwords without compromising your security.
 Myki conveniently auto-fills your 2FA tokens when logging in which encourages users to enable 2FA on all their supporting accounts.

 When logging into an app or website on your phone Myki will automatically fill the 2FA token when it can detect the field for it, if it can't it will display a local notification on your phone with your 2FA token.
 When logging in to an account on your computer, Myki will send the 2FA token alongside the username and the password when you approve the login request sent via push notification to your smartphone.